-- 1. To develop a holistic understanding through historical and contemporary engagement and debate of animation, visual effects and game art. - 2.
+- 1. To develop a holistic understanding through historical and contemporary engagement and debate of animation. - 2.
 To prepare students for their wider responsibilities as practising artists and designers, i.e. social, ethical, environmental and political issues. - 3.
-To develop the use of research methodologies appropriate to the disciplines of animation, visual effects and game art. - 4.
+To develop the use of research methodologies appropriate to the discipline of animation. - 4.
 To encourage and develop drawing and design language as primary means of expression and communication in the processes of design practice. - 5.
-To instil key design principles and working methods necessary to respond to and resolve design problems through processes of research, conceptual thinking, design development and production appropriate to the disciplines of animation, visual effects and game art. - 6.
+To instil key design principles and working methods necessary to respond to and resolve design problems through processes of research, conceptual thinking, design development and production appropriate to the discipline of animation. - 6.
 To demonstrate the synthesis between theory and practice in the ability to generate and produce creative ideas, concepts, proposals, solutions and presentations, individually or as part of a team in response to set assignments, self-initiated activity or live client briefs. - 7.
 To develop knowledge of business and professional skills necessary for careers in the creative media industries. - 8.
 To provide students with the opportunity to broaden their industrial experience and professional practice. - 9.
 To Increase employment opportunities in the development of key transferable and fundamental study skills that can be applied to a broad range of professional contexts and vocations.